-Based in Christchurch, Viv has been working in early childhood education for almost 30 years.
-She has significant experience as an educator (of children and adults) and as a leader in early childhood education.
-Much of her work in the last 15 years has been in early childhood teacher education and facilitating professional learning and development with professional leaders and teachers across Aotearoa/New Zealand.
-Viv’s professional practice focuses on aspects of governance, management, leadership and mentoring.
+Based in Otautahi/Christchurch, Viv Shearsby works as an independent consultant providing professional advice & guidance, professional learning and development and other contracted and pro-bono projects.
+Viv has 30 years of experience as an educator (of children and adults) and as a leader in early childhood education.
+Much of her work in the last 20 years has been in teacher education and facilitating professional learning and development for leaders, managers, service providers and teachers across Aotearoa/New Zealand.

 Donna Stichbury is Founder of Peaceful Beginnings and is inspired by Pikler but understands the importance of blending this into the many philosophies in New Zealand.
 She has a passion for empowering parents and educators and helps to guide them into a peaceful relationship with the children/child in their care.
 Her aim is to spend half her week supporting ECE centres and homebased services that will allow her the other part of her week to give back to her local community running peaceful parent/ infant classes, where parents have the chance to spend uninterrupted time getting to know the

 Nola Harvey is an honorary academic in the School of Curriculum and Pedagogy, Faculty of Education and Social Work, University of Auckland specialising in the area of languages and literacies in the early years with research on the bilingual experiences of bi/multilingual children and teachers in early years educational settings.

 As a workplace consultant, Andrea provides specialised advice on complex employment relations and work, health and safety matters to Employsure’s small business clients across New Zealand.

 With an extensive background across employment relations, she works daily to assess the employment and health and safety compliance of small and medium size businesses and provides them with solutions to any areas of risk.